Street naming and numbering

 All such cases will be thoroughly investigated before deciding on a course of action.
 If it is decided that renaming / numbering is necessary, we will act in an advisory role only.

-Can I add a name to my property?
+Can I add or change a name to my property?

-Adding a name to your address is usually not a problem.
-Please inform us of the change in writing or using our online form.
+Adding or changing a name to your address is usually not a problem.
+Please use our online form.
 This will allow our records to be maintained (Council Tax and Electoral Register) and for Royal Mail to acknowledge the change.
 Royal Mail will only amend their records for changes to an address if notified by us.

 When considering any new name we advise not to choose a name that is offensive, aesthetically unsuitable or the same or similar to one that is currently used within close proximity of the property.
 Duplication can cause issues regarding postal deliveries and callers.
 You must provide two suggestions for consideration.
 If the suggestions are not acceptable we will decline the proposal and ask for further suggestions.